async-labs/harbor/README.md

 - Clone the project and run `yarn` to add packages.
 - Before you start the app, create a `.env` file at the app's root.
 This file must have _at least three env variables_: `MONGO_URL_TEST`, `Google_clientID`, `Google_clientSecret`.
 We recommend free MongoDB at mLab.

-  To use all features and third-party integrations (such as Stripe, Google OAuth, Mailchimp and etc), add values to all env variables in `.env` file:
+  To use all features and third-party integrations (such as Stripe, Google OAuth), add values to all env variables in `.env` file:
   `.env` :
   ```
   MONGO_URL="XXXXXX"